Multi-site projects on Divio¶

 After changing the

-SITE_ID you will need to restart the runserver for the change to take
+SITE_ID you may need to restart the local server for the change to take

 If you set explicitly set the